ember-cli-sentry/ember-cli-sentry/README.md

       exposedPropertyName: 'raven',

       /**
-       * If set to true, add-on will try to have Ember.onerror
+       * If set to true, addon will try to have Ember.onerror
        * and Ember.RSVP.on('error') captured by Raven.
        *
        * @type {Boolean}